-To be qualified, you must type at least 40 words per minute based on a five minute sample with three or fewer errors.
-A typing test may be required later.
+To be qualified, you must type at least 40 words per minute based on a 5 minute sample with three or fewer errors.
+(A typing test may later be required).

 Interagency Career Transition Assistance Plan (ICTAP)- The ICTAP provides eligible displaced Federal competitive service employees with selection priority over other candidates for competitive service vacancies.
 If your agency has notified you in writing that you are a displaced employee eligible for ICTAP consideration, you may receive selection priority if: 1) this vacancy is within your ICTAP eligibility; 2) you apply under the instructions in the announcement; and 3) you are found well-qualified for this vacancy.
 To be well-qualified, you must satisfy all qualification requirements for the vacant position and receive a score of 85 or better on established ranking criteria.
 You must provide proof of eligibility to receive selection priority.
 Such proof may include a copy of your written notification of ICTAP eligibility or a copy of your separation personnel action form.
 Additional information about ICTAP eligibility is at: http://www.opm.gov/ctap/index.asp